CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 `python extract_base_layer.py [source collection name] [collection type] [collection sub-type]`

-where collection type is one of `archival`, `serial`, `monograph`, and collection sub-type is one of `digital` or `print`.
+where collection type is one of `archival`, `monograph`, `serial`, and collection sub-type is one of `catalog` (used only with `monograph` and `serial` collection types), `digital`, `physical` (used only with `archival` collection type).

 Specifying the collection type and sub-type will allow the script to look for the appropriate kind of source data in its expected locations, and run the transformations appropriate to those types of data.

 ### **Output**
 Output from the transformation process is written to the `base-layers/*collection-name*` directory.
 The collection subdirectory will be created if it does not